Focused ion beam: For transfer of sensitive samples

-For Atom Probe sample preparation
+For atom probe sample preparation

 The same successive milling steps applied when making TEM samples can be applied to make conical samples for atom probe tomography.
 In this case the ion moved in an annular milling pattern with the inner milling circle being made progressively smaller.
 The beam current is generally reduced the smaller the inner circle becomes to avoid damaging or destroying the sample.

-FIB tomography
+FIB-SEM tomography

 The focused ion beam has become a powerful tool for site-specific 3D imaging of sub-micron features in a sample.
 In this FIB tomography technique, the sample is sequentially milled using an ion beam perpendicular to the specimen while imaging the newly exposed surface using an electron beam.
-This so-called, slice and view approach allows larger scale nano-structures to be characterized across the many imaging modes available to an SEM, including secondary electron, backscattered electron, and energy dispersive x-ray measurement.
+This so-called "slice and view" approach allows larger scale nano-structures to be characterized across the many imaging modes available to an SEM, including secondary electron, backscattered electron, and energy dispersive x-ray measurement.
 The process is destructive, since the specimen is being sequentially milled away after each image is collected.
 The collected series of images is then reconstructed to a 3D volume by registering the image stack and removing artifacts.
-The predominant artifact that degrades FIB tomography is ion mill curtaining, where mill patterns form large aperiodic stripes in each image.
+The predominant artifact that degrades FIB-SEM is ion mill curtaining, where mill patterns form large aperiodic stripes in each image.
 The ion mill curtaining can be removed using destriping algorithms.
-FIB tomography can be done at both room and cryo temperatures as well as on both materials and biological samples.
+FIB-SEM can be done at both room and cryo temperatures as well as on both materials and biological samples.
+It is one of several approaches in volume electron microscopy.